 Most Technical Award qualifications that we offer are BTEC or Cambridge National qualifications, which are equivalent to one GCSE.
 These Technical Awards are centred on 'real life' experiences of the world of work e.g. the construction or care industries.
 All Technical Award qualifications include an externally assessed (examined) unit which accounts for at least 40% of the course.
 Some of these are examined at the end of Year 11 but some courses have more flexibility as to when this exam is sat.
 The remaining units are internally assessed via coursework assignments which are completed throughout the course.
+However, BTEC Work Skills is entirely assessed internally, with no examination.

-Technical Awards are graded using a scale from Level 1 Pass up to Level 2 Distinction\.
+Technical Awards are graded using a scale from Level 1 Pass up to Level 2 Distinction.

 GCSE qualifications are all examined at the end of Year 11, and no longer have any coursework element to them.
 English also has a speaking assessment in addition to the exams, with the speaking assessment counting toward the non-examined assessment of the course.
-All GCSE qualifications are assessed using a 9-1 grading system (9 being the highest), which has replaced the previous A\-G grading.
+All GCSE qualifications are assessed using a 9-1 grading system (9 being the highest), which has replaced the previous A-G grading.